-Locked Exterior Doors - new for 2023-24
+Locked Exterior Doors

-The Board of Trustees has decided that, in order to enhance the security of all of their facilities, RVS schools must keep all exterior doors, excluding the main entrance, closed and locked throughout the day unless supervision is provided at each entry.
-In order to facilitate the arrival of buses in the morning we are assigning supervisors to 2 sets of entry doors aside from the main entry for a 20-minute window during which buses arrive.
+The Board of Trustees has decided that, to enhance the security of all their facilities, RVS schools must keep all exterior doors, excluding the main entrance, closed and locked throughout the day unless supervision is provided at each entry.
+To facilitate the arrival of buses in the morning we are assigning supervisors to 2 sets of entry doors aside from the main entry for a 20-minute window during which buses arrive.
 After that, all exterior doors other than the main entry will remain locked.
 The plan is to have a camera and buzzer access system installed at the main entry in the coming months so that all exterior doors can remain locked throughout the day.